6 Tips to Turn Your Employees into Social Media Advocates, Doubling the size of your Followers

 The Ending Part

 Your employees are your greatest asset.
-We talk and hear a lot about employees, but there are many companies which go out of the way to train their employees.
+We talk and hear a lot about employees, but there are many companies that go out of the way to train their employees and complete employment testing.
 They understand that their employees deserve this, and if they acquire advanced skills, they’d perform even better.
 Therefore, companies invest in their employees.

 Social media advocacy isn’t something we often hear on Twitter or YouTube, but if you came across this blog post through search, or you clicked-through the article link on social media, it means you’re interested in this topic.
 And, I have a gut feeling that you’re on the right track because if your employees become your marketers, your company is going to win.
 This happens when your employees are proud to associate themselves with the company they work for, or mention the company on social media, or talk about their great experiences at work.
 All these things don’t immediately get converted into transactional benefits, but they help the organization down the road.

 Here at ContentStudio we instill the culture of social media independence and constructive criticism.
 Our founders encourage us team members to step up our social media involvement.
 We strive to build a strategy that creates an ideal environment for social media advocacy.